swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Features.md

 We have two possible ways of using variables:

 1. Sass style variables : `$variable`
-1. Css properties (Official specification): `--variable`
+1. CSS properties (Official specification): `--variable`

 Sass style variables are provided as a compatibility layer.
-It is recommended to use the CSS properties as they are future proof and will be natively supported in browsers in the future.
+It is recommended to use the CSS properties as they are future proof and will be directly supported in browsers in the future.

 ```css
 /* Before */